Pediatric Dentist in Gurgaon

 Your child’s primary teeth are shed at various times throughout childhood, and their permanent teeth begin erupting at age six, and continue until age 21.
 Adults have 28 permanent teeth, 32 teeth including wisdom teeth.

-Adopting healthy oral hygiene habits as recommended by our Pediatric Dentists in Gurgaon
+Adopting healthy oral hygiene habits as recommended by Pediatric Dentist in Gurgaon

 As your child’s teeth erupt, be sure to examine them every two weeks, looking for lines and discoloration that may be caused by decay.
 Remember that sugary foods and liquids can attack a new tooth, so take care that your child brushes her teeth after feeding or eating.
 We recommend brushing four times a day for optimal oral hygiene: after breakfast, after lunch, after dinner, and at bedtime.